Brian60657/sliderPuzzle/README.md

 **Board features:** </br>
 1. Timer runs so you can see how quickly you win </br>
-2. Start button starts the game/timer </br>
+2. Buttons change color so you know what number you are selecting </br>
-3. Reset button resets the game and timer </br>
+3. Restart button resstarts the game and timer </br>
 4. Share with your friends on Facebook, Twitter, and linkedIn

 **Installation instructions:** </br>
-1. Clone from the Github repository
+1. Clone from the Github repository </br>
 2. Open in your web browser